12A and 80G Registration for NGOs: Procedure, Fees and Documents

 In India, 12A and 80G registrations are required for NGOs that seek to work for charitable purposes and function according to the Income Tax Act.
 These registrations provide most of the tax benefits and enhance trust and transparency of the NGO among the donors, supporters, and the general public.

-Registration under 12A for NGOs: 12A registration is granted to NGOs so that they are exempted from paying income tax on the income generated through their charitable activities.
+12A Registration for NGOs: 12A Registration is granted to NGOs so that they are exempted from paying income tax on the income generated through their charitable activities.
 This means surplus funds of the NGO if used for its charitable purpose, do not fall under tax.
 To become eligible for 12A registration, an NGO has to prove that its income is used for charity or social welfare.
 After getting registered under 12A, the NGO gets recognized by the Income Tax Department as a tax-exempt organization, which in turn makes it more attractive for donations and grants.

-80G Registration for NGOs80G registration provides tax deductions for donors against the contribution made to an NGO.
+80G Registration for NGOs: 80G Registration provides tax deductions for donors against the contribution made to an NGO.
 Based on the category of the NGO, donors can get either 50% or 100% of the amount donated as a deduction from their taxable income.
 This registration provides a stimulus for people and organizations to donate to the NGO, thus increasing the funds for the programs run by it.

 Benefits of 12A and 80G Registration for NGOs